 It is widely recognized that humans have had and continue to have profound impacts on species, communities, and ecosystems.
-Botany researchers help document and interpret these changes by engaging in studies of rare and exotic species, and plant communities, and ecosystems through survey, inventory, monitoring, assessment and modeling.
+Botany researchers help document and interpret these changes by engaging in studies of rare and exotic species, plant communities, and ecosystems through survey, inventory, monitoring, assessment and modeling.
 KU Botany research generally is focused on three major themes: phylogenetics floristics, and environmental change.

 For phylogenetic studies, a major research focus, evolutionary patterns are reconstructed using molecular data, enzymes, morphology, cytology, palynology, reproductive biology, ecology and phytogeography.
 Building on these studies, we seek to understand the biological and evolutionary processes that give rise to plant diversity.
 Processes of particular interest are hybridization, polyploidy, isolation, physiology, pollination biology and breeding-mating systems.